christianwach/civicrm-admin-utilities/readme.txt

 * Allows you to choose which Post Types the CiviCRM shortcode button appears on
 * In WordPress multisite, allows you to hide CiviCRM on sub-sites

+### CiviCRM Admin Theme

+Version 0.5 introduces a new theme for CiviCRM admin screens.
+It can be enabled on the CiviCRM Admin Utilities settings page.
+Feedback is welcome - please open an issue on the plugin's [GitHub repository](https://github.com/christianwach/civicrm-admin-utilities) if you find any bugs or have suggestions for improvements.

 ### Requirements

 This plugin requires a minimum of *WordPress 4.4* and *CiviCRM 4.6*.
 Please refer to the installation page for configuration instructions as well as for how to use this plugin with versions of CiviCRM prior to 4.6.